rmc3408/Java/README.md

 * @Overrides
 To override any method from a superclass method.
-OPTIONAL.
+OPTIONAL label.

+Afer override, the method from superclass can be accessed with `super.method()`

 ```
 @Overrides